microsoft/Accera/docs/Install/Installing_on_Windows.md

 #### CMake

 Accera requires [CMake](https://cmake.org/) 3.14 or newer.
-A version of CMake that satisfies this requirement is included with Visual Studio 2019.
+A version of CMake that satisfies this requirement is included with Visual Studio 2019  and Visual Studio 2022.

 #### Python